jamesjpak/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a Javascript object used as an interface to make styling changes to a page without actually editing any elements on the HTML or CSS file.

 2. What is an event?

+An event is any instance of a user interacting with a site such as a click, scroll, or move of the mouse.

 3. What is an event listener?

+An event listener is a Javascript method assigned to an element and observes the element for a specified event.
+A callback is run when the specified event is triggered.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array in the case we would like to use array methods such as .forEach(), .map(), or .filter()

 5. What is a component?

+	A component is a reusable piece of code.

 ### Git Set up